EWCunha/universal/README.md

 # Universal questions

-## #1
+## #1 LayerZero: dual-lockbox liquidity trap

-An edge case for LayerZero protocol happens when there are two lockbox (`OFTAdapter`) contracts in the cross-chain mesh of an omnichain project.
-Imagine token `CoolToken` is deployed on 3 chains: two `OFTAdapter`s on chains A and B, and an `OFT` (mint and burn liquidity) on chain C. Let's say Bob wants to transfer `CoolToken` from chain A to chain C. So, tokens are locked on chain A and minted on chain C. The transfer is successful.
-Now he wants to transfer from chain C to chain B. Tokens are then burned on chain C (tx on chain C successful ✅), but since there is no liquidity on chain B, the transaction on the destination chain will revert and funds will be lost on chain C.
+### Scenario

+An edge case in LayerZero arises when an omnichain token uses two lockbox contracts (`OFTAdapter`) in its cross-chain mesh.
+Suppose `CoolToken` spans three chains:

+Chain A: `OFTAdapter` (lockbox/escrow)

+Chain B: `OFTAdapter` (lockbox/escrow)

+Chain C: `OFT` (mint/burn)

+A → C: Bob sends tokens from A to C. Tokens are locked on A and minted on C. ✅ Works.

+C → B: Bob now sends from C to B. Tokens are burned on C (tx succeeds ✅), but the destination on B is a lockbox with no liquidity to release.
+The destination tx reverts, and Bob’s tokens are effectively stuck until liquidity is added and the message is retried.

 ![image](image.png)

-## #2
+## #2 UniswapV2Fork

-Check `src/UniswapV2Fork.sol`.
+See `src/UniswapV2Fork.sol`.